-The XRP Ledger offers support for tokens, also known as IOUs.
+The XRP Ledger offers support for tokens.
 Such assets are, primarily, fungible.

 - able to replace or be replaced by another identical item; mutually interchangeable.

 Fungible tokens can be traded between users for XRP or other issued assets on the XRP Ledger's decentralized exchange.
 This makes them ideal for payments.

 A good example of a fungible item might be a postage stamp.
 If you are standing around in 1919 and need to send a letter by airmail, you would buy a 24-cent stamp and affix it to your envelope.
 If you lost that stamp, you could use a different 24-cent stamp or use 2 10-cent stamps and 2 2-cent stamps.
 Very fungible.

 But since you are standing around in 1919, you might be offered 24-cent airmail stamps where the aeroplane on the stamp is accidentally printed upside down.
 These are the world famous “Inverted Jenny” stamps.
 Only 100 were circulated on a single sheet of stamps, making them extremely rare and sought after.
 The current value of each mint condition stamp is appraised at over $1.5 million dollars.

 Those stamps cannot be replaced by an ordinary 24-cent stamp.
 They have become non-fungible.

 To represent digital assets similar to these, use the XRP Ledger's Non-Fungible Tokens feature (sometimes referred to by its standards draft number, XLS-20 ).